-With abbreviations, the crucial goal is to ensure that the reader – particularly one who may not be fully familiar with the topic or context being addressed – is able to follow along.
-Spell out almost all acronyms on first use, indicating the acronym in parentheses immediately thereafter.
+Spell acronyms out on first use, indicating the acronym in parentheses immediately thereafter.
 Use the acronym for all subsequent references.
 You do not need to spell out abbreviations for US, UK, EU, UN and DC, as in Washington, DC.

 Please use endnotes rather than footnotes (which we will refer to as ‘Notes’ at the end of the article, before ‘References’).
-All notes should be used only where crucial clarifying information needs to be conveyed.
-Avoid using notes for purposes of referencing; use in-text citations instead (see below).
+All footnotes/endnotes should be used only where crucial clarifying information is needed.
+Avoid using them for purposes of referencing; use in-text citations instead (Harvard style; see below).

-Authors are strongly encouraged to use parenthetical citations according to the following style (Adam 1984: 120) For publications authored and published by organisations, use the short form of the organisation’s name or its acronym in lieu of the full name.
+Authors are strongly encouraged to use parenthetical citations as specified by the Harvard citation style, exemplified as follows: (Adam 1984: 120) For publications authored and published by organisations, use the short form of the organisation’s name or its acronym in lieu of the full name.
 For instance, do NOT do the following (Comic Book Legal Defense Fund 2000); instead, you should write (CBLDF 2000).
-Also, please do not include URLs (web addresses) in parenthetical citations.
+Do not include URLs (web addresses) in parenthetical citations.

-References containing works cited within an article will be listed at the end of the article, in alphabetical order of authors’ surnames).
-All reading materials should be included in ‘References’ – works which have not been cited within the main text of the article, but which the author wishes to share with the reader, must be cited as additional information in endnotes explaining the relevance of the work.
-This will ensure that all works within the reference list are correctly cited within the text.
+A References list must be included at the end of the article, listing all references cited in the text in alphabetical order according to the authors’ surnames, in Harvard style.
+All referenced material should be included in the final References list.
+This includes films, recordings, theatre productions, blog posts, web sites, etc. that may have been referenced / mentioned in the article.
+Works that have not been cited within the main text of the article, but which the author wishes to share with the reader, must be cited as additional information as part of the endnotes explaining the relevance of the work.

-Authors are encouraged to include DOI or URL links to all available references.
+Authors are encouraged to include DOI or URL links in all relevant references, when possible.
 These should be placed at the end of the reference details.

-For additional information on how to reference comic works, please see http://www.comicsresearch.org/CAC/cite.html.
+For additional information on how to reference comic books and comics material, please see http://www.comicsresearch.org/CAC/cite.html.

 Gordon, I Jancovich, M and McAllister, M P (eds.)
 2007 Film and Comic Books.
 Jackson: University of Mississippi Press.